qishan233/copy-path-with-line-number/README.md

 ## Release Notes

+### 0.0.2

+Add the ability of copying multiple selections line number info in editor context.

 ### 0.0.1

-Add the ability of copying path(relative path and absolute path) with line number
+Add the ability of copying path(relative path and absolute path) with line number.